Anna LoPizzo: The charges and the trial

-"Three witnesses—his landlord, his child's god-father and his wife—helped Caruso to establish a complete alibi; he was at home eating supper when Annie Lo Pizzo was alleged to have been shot by him...
-Caruso said he was not a member of the I.W.W., but would join as soon as he got out [of the jail]."

 Bill Haywood returned to Lawrence to take control of the strike effort.

 The trial of Caruso, Ettor and Giovannitti was held on September 30, keeping the two organizers out of action for eight months.
 At trial, Ettor and Giovannitti were locked in metal cages.
 The district attorney referred to them as "social vultures" and "labor buzzards".
 Yet they were not accused of the murder for which they were arrested.
 All three were acquitted.

 Significance of Anna LoPizzo's death

 Anna LoPizzo's death on the picket line gave authorities a chance to remove the two main organizers from action for the duration of the strike, but it also became a rallying cry for the workers to demand justice.
 A few days after LoPizzo's death, "a group of enraged Italian women happened upon a lone police officer on an icy bridge.
 After stripping him of his gun, club and badge, they sliced the officer's suspenders and took off his pants--a humiliation technique popular with the disorderly women of Lawrence--and dangled the officer over the freezing river".

 In another protest following LoPizzo's death, "a 22-year-old Syrian immigrant named Annie Kiami stepped in front of the crowd," called the police "Cossacks," and "wrapped an American flag around her body and dared them to shoot holes in [it]".
 The protesting women quickly gained a reputation as radicals.

 The Lawrence strike was ultimately successful because the workers stayed united in their demands.
 Business writers began to question employers' and the local authorities' tactics relating not only to the strike, but specifically relating to the handling of Anna LoPizzo's death.
-One writer concerned about the success of the IWW's organizing tactics was Arno Dosch, who wrote in the magazine The World's Work,"The efforts that have been made by employers and by governmental authorities to repress the movement have been worse than useless.
-Every move that has been made against the I. W. W. has had the effect of winning sympathy...
-The trial of the three agitators, Mr. Ettor, Mr. Giovannitti, and Mr. Caruso, for the murder of a woman whose death was indirectly due to the strike, was a tactical error.
-Mr. Ettor won the support of millions of people when he said, " I have been tried here not for my acts, but for my views."
+One writer concerned about the success of the IWW's organizing tactics was Arno Dosch, who wrote in the magazine The World's Work: